 The design of this fellowship is flexible and can be tailored to fit your clinical or basic science interests.
 You may select a clinical fellowship, a basic science fellowship, or a combined clinical and research fellowship.

 A clinical advanced radiation oncology fellowship at Mayo Clinic allows an in-depth experience beyond what is expected in a residency.
-Clinical fellowships last 12 months and offer opportunities to strengthen and broaden your technical skills in areas such as:
+Clinical fellowships last 12 months or longer, depending on the focus of the training.
+It offers opportunities to strengthen and broaden your technical skills in areas such as:

 - Stereotactic body radiotherapy (SBRT) and Gamma Knife